Even in rough terrain, you can grow your career in human resources.

 The Affordable Care Act defines a small employer as having at least one but no more than 100 employees.
 However, it provides states the option of defining small employers as having at least one but not more than 50 employees in plan years beginning before Jan.
 1, 2016.

-Starting Jan.
-1, 2014, nongrandfathered, fully insured plans in the individual and small group markets and those in the exchanges were required to provide coverage of benefits or services in the 10 categories listed above, which reflect the scope of benefits covered by a typical employer plan.
+As of Jan.
+1, 2014, nongrandfathered, fully insured plans in the individual and small group markets and those in the public marketplace exchanges were required to provide coverage of benefits or services in the 10 categories listed above, which reflect the scope of benefits covered by a typical employer plan.

 Self-insured small group plans, large group plans, and grandfathered plans are not required to offer essential health benefits.